Should I Sleep Train My baby?

 Sometimes, at this age, stronger methods are needed to get the job done.
 I can hear the gasps across the world as you read these words but let me ask you.
 If your baby screams when you put them in the car seat, or continuously crawls towards the fireplace, no matter how many times you tell them no or redirect them, which is a better option?
 Letting them get a burn or be unsafe in the car, or keeping them away from danger and letting them cry about it?
 Letting them be angry and learn the lesson is, in this case, a much safer option.
 If your baby is too old for sleep shaping, it just might be time for the next step.

 We are proud of our skilled and professional work with families who invest in the level of care we provide to help their babies learn the important life skill of falling asleep.
-Parents with demanding careers, parents with mental or physical health challenges directly tied to sleep deprivation, babies with dark circles under their eyes – infant sleep shaping, sleep training, or whatever your preference – can literally save lives.
+Parents with demanding careers, parents with mental or physical health challenges directly tied to sleep deprivation, and babies with dark circles under their eyes – infant sleep shaping, sleep training, or whatever your preference – can literally save lives.

 Are you struggling with getting your baby to sleep?
 Colorado Mountain Doulas can help!